What is OPEPO (OPtional Education PrOgram)?

 OPEPO is a 1st-5th grade alternative multi-age program within the Port Townsend Public School District, where students work cooperatively with two teacher/facilitators.
 Currently, OPEPO is comprised of approximately 40-50 students occupying a double classroom on the Salish Coast Elementary School campus.
 The continued success of OPEPO is heavily dependent upon family involvement both inside and outside the classroom.

 OPEPO’s parent volunteers work with the teachers to provide enrichment activities that complement the classroom learning, incorporating the talents of the parent body and community through additional activities.

-OPEPO is devoted to cultivating the whole child in an engaging, respectful, inquiry-based environment with an emphasis on community and family involvement.
+OPEPO is devoted to cultivating the whole child in an engaging, respectful, multi-age environment with an emphasis on community and parent/family involvement.

 Three important features distinguish the OPEPO program from the conventional classroom.

 - Inquiry-based approach to learning.